-When reading chapters regarding European Union Member Sates, it is worth remembering that the underlying rules are set out at EU level.
-Readers may find it helpful to refer to both the European Union chapter and the relevant national chapter to gain a fuller understanding of the relevant issues.
-As far as possible, the authors have sought to avoid duplication between the EU chapter and national chapters.
+When reading chapters regarding EU Member States, it is worth remembering that the underlying rules are set at the EU level.
+Readers may find it helpful to refer to both the European Union chapter and the respective national chapter to gain a fuller understanding of the relevant issues.
+To the extent possible, the authors have sought to avoid duplication between the European Union chapter and national chapters.

-Finally, we wish to take this opportunity to acknowledge the tremendous efforts of the many contributors to this edition as well as the tireless work of the publishers in ensuring a quality product is brought to your bookshelves in a timely fashion.
-We hope you will agree that this edition is better than previous editions, and we trust you will find it to be a valued resource.
+Finally, we wish to take this opportunity to acknowledge the tremendous efforts of the many contributors to this sixth edition as well as the tireless work of the publishers in ensuring a quality product is brought to your bookshelves in a timely fashion.
+We hope you will agree that it is even better than the fifth edition and we trust you will find it to be a valued resource.

-Jonathan Davey and Amy Gatenby Addleshaw Goddard LLP London May 2016
+Jonathan Davey and Amy Gatenby Addleshaw Goddard LLP London May 2018